-The DAC recommends KVC Behavioral HealthCare be awarded \$32,995 for Family Substance Abuse Recovery Services, which assists caregivers and youth in identifying lasting supports and walks alongside families toward recovery from substance abuse.
-This program serves Johnson County families who have had children removed to foster care and have been assessed by a KVC case manager or therapist; or, are referred by Kansas Department of Children and Families (DCF).
-If there is an indication of substance abuse, a Licensed Addiction Counselor (LAC) administers the KS Client Placement Criteria (KCPC) and works with case workers, therapists, and behavioral/mental healthcare and medical staff to find the best level of care and wraparound services.
+The DAC recommends KVC Behavioral HealthCare be awarded \$66,281 for Family Substance Abuse Recovery Services; this represents an increase over prior years to hire an additional .5 FTE Licensed Addiction Counselor (LAC).
+The Family Substance Abuse Recovery Services assists caregivers and youth in identifying lasting supports and walks alongside families toward recovery from substance abuse.
+This program serves Johnson County families who have had children removed to foster care and have been assessed by a KVC case manager or therapist, or are referred by Kansas Department of Children and Families (DCF).
+If there is an indication of substance abuse, an LAC administers the KS Client Placement Criteria (KCPC) and works with case workers, therapists, and behavioral/mental healthcare and medical staff to find the best level of care and wraparound services.
+KVC utilizes ecomapping to help clients identify sources of support - community resources, government services, friends, family, treatment options, etc. - for positive family outcomes.
 Outpatient in-home therapy, the focus of this program, is determined using the KCPC and the family's willingness to participate.
 Other options include referral to local support groups, and in-patient therapy.

 Results Projected: The goal of the program is to reduce trauma and adverse childhood experiences (ACEs) and improve family outcomes related to substance use recovery, which results in significant cost savings in the medical system, law enforcement, and emergency response system.
-Outpatient services will be provided in-home and families will report an increase in striving to improve family stability through lifestyle changes.
+Outpatient services will be provided in-home, and families will report an increase in striving to improve family stability through lifestyle changes.
 Clients will maintain sobriety, housing stability, avoid criminal activities, and connect to resources and services that can help them maintain their program goals.
-KVC anticipates serving 70 Johnson County residents in 2022.
+KVC anticipates serving 79 Johnson County residents in 2023.

-Outcomes Achieved During 2020: During 2020, 86 adults and 32 youth were served.
+Outcomes Achieved During 2021: During 2021, 64 adults and 14 youth were served.
 All families coming into the program were contacted and 96% had completed an intake/assessment within 10 days of the referral.
 Upon completion of treatment, clients completed the AWARE relapse assessment and all clients fell in the 11% average range, indicating a low probability of relapse, which reflects increased family and support connections and overall higher levels of stability and quality of life.
-This likelihood of relapse is markedly lower than the national average, which according to National Institute on Drug Abuse (2018), is approximately 40-60%.
+This likelihood of relapse is markedly lower than the national average, which according to National Institute on Drug Abuse (2018) is approximately 40-60%.